Yainer Diaz Player Props: Astros vs. Marlins

-After going 0-for-1 in his last game, Yainer Diaz and the Houston Astros face the Miami Marlins (who will start Braxton Garrett) at 6:40 PM ET on Monday.
+Yainer Diaz -- hitting .290 with a double, two home runs and eight RBI in his past 10 games -- will be in action for the Houston Astros versus the Miami Marlins, with Johnny Cueto on the mound, on August 15 at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Angels.
+He had a hitless showing in his last game (0-for-1) against the Marlins.

 Yainer Diaz Game Info & Props vs. the Marlins